 Optionally add Feedback and click Finish when done.

 - A new SAML provisioned user to Cloudinary is not sent an email inviting them to set a password.

-- All users' names and sources are available via the Users page of the Console Settings.
+- All users' names and sources are available via the User Management page of the Console Settings.
 Therefore, the Cloudinary Console can also be used for reviewing and updating auto-provisioned user accounts, except for password related fields and options.